Girish1704/Data-Analytics-with-Azure-Synapse/Instructions/Labs/GettingStarted-Lab02.md

 - **Understanding of Data Visualization**: Basic knowledge of visualizing query results and creating reports using charting tools, particularly within the Synapse Studio environment.

 ## Architecture
 The architecture leverages Azure Synapse Analytics to create an efficient environment for querying, transforming, and analyzing data using serverless SQL pools.
-The first lab focuses on setting up a Synapse Analytics workspace, querying external data stored in services like Azure Data Lake, and visualizing query results to derive insights.
+The second lab focuses on setting up a Synapse Analytics workspace, querying external data stored in services like Azure Data Lake, and visualizing query results to derive insights.
 This ensures a smooth transition from data storage to analysis.
-The second lab builds on this by adding advanced transformation capabilities.
+The third lab builds on this by adding advanced transformation capabilities.
 It begins with workspace provisioning and data querying, followed by using CETAS statements to structure datasets efficiently.
 Finally, transformation logic is encapsulated in stored procedures to automate workflows and enhance data processing.
 This approach streamlines the process from raw data querying to reusable and structured transformations.

 ## Architecture Diagram